Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Doubly robust estimation with posterior distribution of nuisance parameters

 Parameter values $\bPsi$ are typically not known and must be estimated.
-Since Bayesian modeling approaches provide a natural way of uncertainty quantification, assume that propensity score and outcome models are estimated within a Bayesian framework from which posterior distributions for $\bPsi$ are acquired.
-Even though we provide one such modeling approach in \cref{sec:model}, the framework presented here allows for any Bayesian modeling technique.
+We consider the case where the propensity score and outcome models are estimated within a Bayesian framework, in which uncertainty in parameter estimation is directly acquired from the posterior distribution.
+We discuss one modeling approach for high dimensional data in \cref{sec:model}, but the framework presented here allows for any Bayesian modeling technique.

 When the propensity score and outcome model parameters are estimated within the Bayesian framework, questions arise on how to use the posterior distribution of these models to (1) acquire estimates of treatment effects, and (2) perform inference with good frequentist properties.
-Even though we focus on the doubly robust estimator in Equation \ref{eqn:DRest}, these ideas apply to any estimator that is a function of data, treatment and outcome model parameters.
+In this section, we discuss an approach that achieves both.